 Another popular therapy for social and behavioral skills is FloorTime, which involves child-directed, play-based therapy.

 Horse therapy, social skills groups, swim lessons, music, art… there may not be a strong research base for all of these programs, but if your child is happy and successful in them, keep it up!
 Not every therapy has to be about data and progress — recreation and leisure may be just as important to a well-rounded child’s development.

 But don’t go too far…

 Be cautious about “miracle cures.”
 Some people may try to prey on your parental instinct to want the best for your child.
-Look at every new treatment with a skeptical eye, including medical treatments and interventions.
+Look at every new support strategy with a skeptical eye, including medical support and interventions.
 Be sure to talk with your doctor before trying anything new, especially if it involves strict diets, home remedies, herbs, and unregulated medications.
 Sometimes things that sounds too good to be true probably are.

 Finding time to practice when you and your child are neither hungry nor tired will help you to have more patience with these tasks.
 Also, realizing that what may be important to you that your child master might not seem important to them.

 Your child is still your child, whether or not he or she has a diagnosis of autism.
 Show them compassion, understanding, and kindness.
 Protect them from the evils of the world, but don’t hide them from it.
 Teach them to love and be loved.
 Remember that a diagnosis does not make them who they are.